 When you’re writing a research proposal, follow the same six-step writing process you follow with every other kind of writing you do.

-After you’ve got a first draft written, take some time to let it “cool off” before you edit it.
+After you’ve got a first draft written, take some time to let it “cool off” before you start proofreading.
 By doing this, you’re making it easier for yourself to catch mistakes and gaps in your writing.

 Common mistakes to avoid when writing a research proposal